Skip to content

 // thread synchronization step

-public void synchronize(){
+public void synchronise(){

 // request access to the critical section